pace/cloud-sdk-ios/docs/index.md

 enableLogging: Bool // Default: false
 ```

 - `apiKey` Is mandatory to be set.
-Your api key provided by PACE.
+Your API key provided by PACE.
 - `authenticationMode` The default authentication mode is `.native`.
 If you're not using native authentication set this value to `.web`.
 - `environment` Default is `.production`.
 During development this should be set to `.sandbox`.
 - `customOIDConfiguration` Set if you want to use your own OID Configuration.
 (More information in [Custom OIDC setup](#custom-oidc-setup))